Understanding the Admission Process

 |Kinder 1 and 2

-Please contact Arthur Keown, Director of Finance and Accounting, at 303.340.3647 or email@example.com with any questions regarding financial assistance.
+Please download our Financial Assistance Procedure document for more information, or contact Seth Winnerman, Director of Administration, at 303.340.3647 or email@example.com with any questions regarding financial assistance.

 Federal, state and local equal opportunity laws prohibit discrimination on the basis of sex, race, religion, sexual orientation, color and national and ethnic origin.
 Denver Montclair International School intends to follow all such equal opportunity laws in the administration of its admission, hiring, employment, and evaluation practices.